felixgateru/supermq/tools/provision/README.md

-# Magistrala Things and Channels Provisioning Tool
+# Magistrala Clients and Channels Provisioning Tool

 A simple utility to create a list of channels and clients connected to these channels with possibility to create certificates for mTLS use case.